Holiday inspiration currently loading...

 The centre of the village and the harbour are just a few minutes’ walk away.

-Stroll to the harbour this morning and board the vessel of a local skipper for a one-hour cruise on the (usually) calm waters of Mevagissey.
-The repurposed fishing boat gives an authentic flavour of Cornish fishing and you’ll hear stories of the history of the village and life here stretching back many centuries.
+This morning we recommend you take a stroll to the harbour and board the vessel of a local skipper for a one-hour cruise on the (usually) calm waters of Mevagissey.
+With tickets available upon boarding, the repurposed fishing boat gives an authentic flavour of Cornish fishing and you’ll hear stories of the history of the village and life here stretching back many centuries.
 You may even be lucky enough to spot playful dolphins alongside the craft.

 Another day to seriously consider doing very little at all if you wish.
 Lounge on the terrace at your hotel with coffee or something stronger, stroll to the village for a just-caught seafood lunch, a visit to one of its authentic Cornish pubs or to pick up a souvenir or two.
 Should you fancy exploring further afield, the incredible Eden Project is within 25 minutes’ drive and is a fascinating place to spend the day.